On the Nuisance of Control Variables in Regression Analysis: The causal interpretation of control variables

-The role of control variables in regression analysis is exactly to block such backdoor paths, in order to get at the uncontaminated effect of $X$ on $Y$.
-For this purpose, it is sufficient to control for any variable that lies on the open path.\footnote{ Technical note: Requiring the path to be previously unblocked rules out that the variable which is adjusted for is a collider \citep{Huenermund2019b}.
-A discussion of collider variables in causal graphs goes beyond the scope of this note.} Thus, in the example of Figure \ref{fig1}a, the researcher has the choice between either controlling for $Z_1$ or $Z_2$, since both would allow to identify the causal effect of interest.
+Control variables in a multivariate regression model are invoked to block such backdoor paths and obtain a consistent estimate of the causal effect of $X$ on $Y$, in which case one speaks of an effect to be \emph{causally identified}.
+For this purpose, it is sufficient to control for any variable that lies on the open path.\footnote{ Technical note: Requiring the path to be previously unblocked rules out that the variable which is adjusted for is a collider \parencite{Huenermund2023}.
+A discussion of colliders and bad controls goes beyond the scope of this note \parencite[see][for a detailed discussion.] {Cinelli2022, Huenermund2022}.} Thus, in the example of Figure \ref{fig:1a}, the researcher has the choice between either controlling for $Z_1$ or $Z_2$, since both would allow to identify the causal effect of interest.
 The choice between different admissible sets of control variables is thereby of high practical relevance.
-Researchers often have a fairly detailed knowledge about the treatment assignment mechanism $Z_1 \rightarrow X$, for example, because there are specific organizational or administrative rules that can be exploited for identification purposes \citep{Angrist1990,Flammer2017,Huenermund2019}.
-At the same time, the set of variables $Z_2$ that are direct influence factors of $Y$ will likely be quite large.
-Thus, in practical applications it might be much easier to control the treatment assignment mechanism than trying to include all the variables that have an effect on the outcome measure in a regression.
+Researchers often have fairly detailed knowledge about the treatment assignment mechanism $Z_1 \rightarrow X$; e.g., because there are organizational or administrative rules that determine individual treatment status, which can be exploited for identification purposes \parencite{Angrist1990,Flammer2017}.
+At the same time, the set of variables $Z_2$ that are direct influence factors of $Y$ will likely be large.
+Thus, in practical applications it might be much easier to control the treatment assignment mechanism instead of trying to include all variables that have an effect on the outcome in a regression.

-Nevertheless, although controlling for $Z_1$ is sufficient to obtain an unbiased estimate for $X$, its marginal effect will itself not correspond to any causal effect of $Z_1$ on $Y$.
-This is because $Z_1$ is correlated with $Z_2$ and will thus partially pick up an effect of $Z_2$ on $Y$ too \citep{Cinelli2020}.\footnote{ To illustrate this phenomenon quantitatively, we parametrize the causal graph in Figure \ref{fig1}a in the following way:
+\centerline{ ------ Insert Table \ref{tab:sim_results} about here ------ } Nevertheless, although controlling for $Z_1$ is sufficient to obtain a consistent estimate for $X$, its marginal effect will itself not correspond to any causal effect of $Z_1$ on $Y$.
+That is because $Z_1$ is correlated with $Z_2$ and will thus partially pick up an effect of $Z_2$ on $Y$ too \parencite{Cinelli2020}.
+To illustrate this phenomenon quantitatively, we parameterize the causal graph in Figure \ref{fig:1a} in the following way: